Peter Krykant: Biography

-Krykant grew up near Falkirk in Maddiston, where he experienced sexual abuse.
-He used drugs from age 11 and started injecting heroin aged 17.
-He was hospitalised with psychosis while still in his teens.
-He experienced drug addiction and homelessness.
-He overcame his addiction, married, and had two sons.
-He "worked successfully in sales for over a decade, first in Brighton, and later returning north of the border, where he subsequently trained as an addiction support worker".
+Krykant grew up near Falkirk in Maddiston and has described his childhood as marked by significant trauma, which shaped his early life.
+He began to use drugs at a young age and later began injecting heroin aged 17.
+He experienced homelessness and mental health crises that led to hospitalisation.
+Over time, Krykant made major changes in his life: building stability and a family, working successfully in sales for more than a decade in England and Scotland and later as a HIV outreach worker in Glasgow responding to the HIV outbreak in the city.
+He went on to become a prominent harm reduction advocate in the UK and internationally and used his experience to push for compassionate, evidence-based responses to drug related harm.
+One of his favourite hobbies was fishing.

 He came to public attention in 2019—while Scotland was "grappling with the highest drug-related death rate in Europe".
-He had by this time been free of drugs for 11 years.
-According to UnHerd, "He aligned himself with You Keep Talking, We Keep Dying, a campaign spearheaded by Anne Marie Ward, CEO of campaigning charity Faces and Voices of Recovery, to push for urgent reforms in drug treatment and policy".
-In 2020, he raised over £2000 through a fund-raising appeal and converted first a minibus, then a former ambulance, to act as an unofficial safe consumption facility in which heroin users could inject themselves.
+He had not taken drugs for 11 years.
+Having been a stay-at-home father raising his children for many years, when he returned to work, he got a job in a recovery community setting up cafes and running activities and events.
+In 2020, he raised over £2000 through a fund-raising appeal and with family funds and converted first a minibus, then a former ambulance, to act as an unofficial safe consumption facility in which heroin users could inject themselves.
 The aim was to provide "clean water, needles and swabs, as well as supplies of naloxone, the potentially life-saving drug that reverses the effects of opioid overdose".
-This operated illegally for nine months, and the UK government had refused to sanction the facility.
+This operated as the first unsanctioned drug consumption room in the UK for nine months; the UK government had refused to sanction the facility.
 By providing sterile facilities, he sought to eliminate bloodborne infections like HIV and avoid deaths from overdoses.
 A 2022 scientific study by academics from four institutions found that he "oversaw nearly 900 injections, successfully intervening in all nine overdoses that occurred".
 Krykant was arrested in 2020; the charges against him were later dropped.
-In 2021, as part of his campaigning he met with Nicola Sturgeon, the First Minister of Scotland at the time.
+In 2021, as part of his campaigning, he met with Nicola Sturgeon, the First Minister of Scotland and Queen Elizabeth II.
 He also stood as an independent candidate for the Scottish Parliament in the Falkirk East constituency that year, polling 971 votes (2.5%), coming fifth.
 His campaign was filmed by The Guardian.

-In 2023, Scotland's Lord Advocate intervened to say that prosecutions for possessions of drugs in safe consumption rooms were not in the public interest.
-This led to the creation of the Thistle in Glasgow's East End—the only controlled drugs consumption room in the UK—which opened in 2025.
+In 2023, Scotland's Lord Advocate intervened to say that prosecutions for possession of drugs in drug consumption rooms were not in the public interest.
+This led to the creation of the Thistle in Glasgow's East End, the only drug consumption room in the UK, which opened in 2025.
+Krykant's role in the opening of this first, sanctioned drug consumption room was recognised in an early day motion which stated "That this house...recognises that his pioneering, unofficial, drug consumption van paved the way for the establishment of Britain's first official Safer Drug Consumption Facility at The Thistle in Glasgow".